 Reading books about money management and investing will help you improve your financial future and set yourself down the path to financial freedom.

 Below are my top 5 finance books for beginners to read.

-While I don’t agree with every author’s position on different strategies or ascribe to all their philosophies, reading these books will give you the foundation you need to take charge of your financial life.
+While I don’t agree with every author’s position on different strategies or ascribe to all their philosophies, reading these popular finance books will give you the foundation you need to take charge of your financial life.

 Why Should I Read Books About Personal Finance?